nidhi-ks/nidhiks-flink-ccloud/README.md

-Deloying flink statement using terraform using CI/CD pipeline .
+Deloying flink statement using terraform with CI/CD pipeline .